madvn/MusicalFractals-FractalMusic/README.md

 MusicalFractals-FractalMusic
 ============================

-Fractal analysis of Classical Music
+Fractal analysis of Classical Music followed by fractals based composition of music